nickbec10/cisco-config-generator/README.md

 CSV Based Config Generator
 ==============

 This repository contains a simple Cisco configuration generator using python and jinja2.
-This one takes in a CSV parameter file but could esily be modified to use JSON.
+This one takes in a CSV parameter file but could easily be modified to use JSON.

 Installation